Skip to content

 Composition

-Not less than 3 governors drawn from the full Governing body who are not disqualified by being members of staff or by having an interest requiring them to withdraw.
+Not less than three governors drawn from the full Governing body who are not disqualified by being members of staff or by having an interest requiring them to withdraw.
 The Headteacher may not be a member of this committee.
 The Chair of this Committee will be appointed on its first sitting and reviewed annually.

 Quorum: Three governors